elyzx/plantpal-client/README.md

     - Add a Plant Entry
         - For example if to upload a new photo to the Plant to track it's health/growth over time
     - Receive a notification
-        - Based on the schedule/frequency inputted when the plant was adde
+        - Based on the schedule/frequency inputted when the plant was added
         - View the calendar to see when a task is due
         - When you complete a task, update the status to Complete
 - View all your plants - Plant Library